Neutrollized/cis-windows-level1/README.md

 Rules for 19.x.x aren't run as they modify HKEY_USERS and that's apparently not allowed :( And as such, the Inspec controls for 19.x.x are in files/ folder for now rather than in controls/ (easier than commenting out the rules)

+Rules 2.3.10.7 and 2.3.10.8's lists were done in YAML format rather than JSON like all the other rules.
+The main reason is for better readability in this case where as JSON format took up less lines.

 # Maintainer

 Glen Yu